 Introduction

 The chassis of autonomous vehicles is a crucial component that supports and integrates the cutting-edge technology required for autonomous driving.
-Considering the following elements is crucial when it comes to autonomous vehicle chassis:
+The following elements are crucial when it comes to autonomous vehicle chassis:

 1. Sensor Integration: